RoshanSyed/peerplays-core-gui/README.md

 ### Build Tools for Linux and MacOS
-Node.js, NPM, and python may be obtained from your operating system's typical package manager such as "apt" for Ubuntu.
+Node.js, NPM, and Python may be obtained from your operating system's typical package manager such as "apt" for Ubuntu.

 ### Build Tools for Windows 10